yash-raj202134/RetentiveGuard/README.md

 - **Scikit-learn**: Used for model evaluation and performance metrics.
 - **Jupyter Notebooks**: For exploratory data analysis and experimentation.

+## Conclusion

+RetentiveGuard represents a significant advancement in ensuring the authenticity of written content in an era where AI-generated text is increasingly prevalent.
+By combining cutting-edge NLP techniques with rigorous training and evaluation processes, RetentiveGuard provides a reliable and effective solution for distinguishing between human and AI-generated essays.

 ## Contributing

 We welcome contributions from the community!
 If you would like to contribute, please follow these steps: